MeganNyhan/CI_PP5_SALT/README.md

 </br>
 <ul>Quick and Correct Fucntional Search Bar:
-<li> As part of the sites, e-commerce functionality, the user needs to be able to have a functional search bar in able to look through and easily find specific products that are of interest to them.</li>
+<li> As part of the sites e-commerce functionality, the user needs to be able to have a functional search bar in able to look through and easily find specific products that are of interest to them.</li>
 <details><summary>User Stories Used: 1, 2, 3 </summary>
             <img src="docs/wireframes/delete-post.png"></details>
 </ul>